MortenBjerre/MortenBjerre.github.io/index.md

 This one is interesting, as there is only one school performing extremely poorly in this metric, Life Learning Academy Charter on Treasure Island.
 Upon further research, it seems this school is especially for the disadvantaged and those who have had difficulty in school, which explains the abysmal performance on the CAASPP.

 ### Standard met and above
+Time sliding choropleth showing percentage of students meeting or exceeding the standards.
 Remember that this is a combination of exceed and met.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->